Isaiah Thomas (basketball)

-Isaiah Jamar Thomas (born February 7, 1989) is an American professional basketball player who last played for the Charlotte Hornets of the National Basketball Association (NBA).
+Isaiah Jamar Thomas (born February 7, 1989) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
 He most notably played with the Boston Celtics from 2015 through 2017, when he was a two-time NBA All-Star and named second-team All-NBA.

 The 5 ft 9 in point guard played three years of college basketball for the Washington Huskies and was a three-time all-conference selection in the Pac-10.
 After electing to forgo his senior year of college, Thomas was selected by the Sacramento Kings with the final pick in the 2011 NBA draft.
 He spent three seasons with the Kings before joining the Phoenix Suns in 2014.
 Thomas was traded to Boston in February 2015.
-In the 2016–17 season, he led the Celtics to the first seed of the Eastern Conference and finished fifth in MVP voting.
+In the 2016–17 season, he led the Celtics to the first seed of the Eastern Conference, had the third-highest points-per-game average in the league, and finished fifth in MVP voting.

-Thomas was traded by Boston to the Cleveland Cavaliers in August 2017 before being dealt to the Los Angeles Lakers at mid-season.
-In July 2018, Thomas joined the Denver Nuggets.
-He later signed with the Washington Wizards in July 2019, before again being traded mid-season, this time to the Los Angeles Clippers where he was waived shortly after.
-In the midst of the 2020–21 season, Thomas signed a 10-day contract with the New Orleans Pelicans and played three games.
-During the 2021–22 season, Thomas joined the Lakers and Dallas Mavericks on 10-day contracts after playing one game with the Grand Rapids Gold of the NBA G League.
-Later in the same season, after playing two more games with the Gold, Thomas joined the Charlotte Hornets on a 10-day contract.
+After injuring his right hip during the 2016–17 season, Thomas was traded to the Cleveland Cavaliers in August 2017.
+Over the next several seasons, his hip injury significantly hampered his play.
+Thomas went on to play for the Los Angeles Lakers, Denver Nuggets, Washington Wizards, New Orleans Pelicans, Dallas Mavericks, Charlotte Hornets, and Suns again, along with several stints in the NBA G League.

 Early life

-Born to James Thomas and Tina Baldtrip, Isaiah Thomas was named after former Detroit Pistons Hall of Fame guard Isiah Thomas.
-A lifelong Lakers fan, James made a bet with a friend that his beloved team would defeat the Pistons in the 1989 Finals or he would name his son after decorated Lakers nemesis Isiah Thomas.
-The Pistons won in a four-game sweep, but James had already warmed to the name well before then.
-His mother consented to it on condition that it took the Biblical spelling.
-He was born and raised in Tacoma, Washington.
-As a child, he had the nicknames "Bighead" (or Head) from his father and "Zeke" from his mother, after Isiah Thomas's nickname.
+Isaiah Thomas was born on February 7, 1989 to James Thomas and Tina Baldtrip.
+A lifelong Los Angeles Lakers fan, James Thomas made a bet with a friend that if his beloved team did not defeat the Detroit Pistons in the 1989 NBA Finals, he would name his son after Pistons star and decorated Lakers nemesis Isiah Thomas.
+Thomas was born months before the finals took place but his father had warmed to the name and his mother consented on the condition that the Biblical spelling of Isaiah was utilized.
+Thomas was born and raised in Tacoma, Washington.
+As a child, he had the nicknames "Bighead" (or Head) from his father and "Zeke" (which was Isiah Thomas's nickname) from his mother.

 High school career

 Thomas attended Curtis Senior High School in University Place, Washington, through 11th grade.
-As his grades had to improve to earn a scholarship, he repeated his senior year across the country at South Kent School in South Kent, Connecticut.
-He graduated from the Connecticut prep school in 2008.
+As his grades had to improve to earn a scholarship, Thomas repeated his senior year across the country at South Kent School in South Kent, Connecticut.
+Thomas graduated from the Connecticut prep school in 2008.
 At Curtis High, playing for the varsity basketball team, Thomas had averaged 31.2 points per game as a junior.
-He called a news briefing on April 20, 2006, to announce his intention to sign with the University of Washington.
+On April 20, 2006, he called a news briefing to announce his intention to sign with the University of Washington.